caktus/guidebook/docs/services/new-relic.md

       -----END PGP MESSAGE-----
     ```

-3. Put that in the proper environment\'s SLS file, in the `secrets`
+3. Put that in the proper environment's SLS file, in the `secrets`
     dictionary:

     ``` {.sourceCode .yaml}